MONJUVI by is a Prescription medication manufactured, distributed, or labeled by Incyte Corporation. Drug facts, warnings, and ingredients follow.

 Females

-Advise females of reproductive potential to use effective contraception during treatment with MONJUVI and for at least 3 months after the last dose.
+Advise females of reproductive potential to use effective contraception during treatment with MONJUVI and for 3 months after the last dose.
 Additionally, refer to the lenalidomide prescribing information for additional recommendations for contraception.

 Males